 • Diversity Psychology

-No matter which specific path you take, you will need to complete doctoral work in Clinical Psychology from an APA-accredited program.
+No matter which specific path you take, you will need to complete doctoral work in psychology from an APA-accredited program.
 When your program is appropriately accredited you will find it easier to pursue state licensure.

 Step 4: Legal Training

 In addition to your psychological studies, it may be valuable to add coursework that addresses the law and criminal justice.
-Some forensic psychologists even complete additional master's degrees in Legal Studies.
-These programs are frequently online and can be a great way to flesh out your knowledge base.
+Most forensic psychologists take various courses throughout their academic career, but you do not need to complete a full degree.
+These courses can frequently be found online and can be a great way to flesh out your knowledge base.
 Your school's curriculum may include, but is not limited to:

 • Legal Research